netsyder/personal-blog/content/posts/setup-ubuntu-docker-host/index.en.md

 images: []
 resources:
 - name: "featured-image"
-  src: "Ubuntu_Docker.png"
+  src: "images/Ubuntu_Docker.png"

 tags: ["Home Lab", "Linux", "Ubuntu", "Docker", "Portainer","Cockpit"]
 categories: ["Home Lab"]

 lightgallery: true
 ---
-This article is part of a serie that will show how I have setup my own homelab after learning how to do it from multiple places on the internet. <!--more-->This serie won´t be in any particular order, so let's Begin.
+This article is part of a serie that will show how I have setup my own homelab. <!--more-->This series won´t be in any particular order, so let's Begin.

 {{<admonition warning "Warning: Work in Progress" true>}}
 This article is incomplete, since I'm still learning Markdown and the features of this Hugo theme.